Covantec/formacion-bachaco/capitulos/api-externa.rst

 Introduciendo al cliente ERPpeek
 ================================

-``ERPpeek`` is a versatile tool that can be used both as an interactive Command-line Interface (CLI ) and as a Python library , with a more convenient API than the one provided by ``xmlrpclib``.
-It is available from the PyPi index and can be installed with the following:

 ``ERPpeek`` es una herramienta versátil que se puede utilizar tanto como una aplicación interactiva de interfaz de línea de comandos (*Command-line Interface - CLI*) y como biblioteca de **Python**, con más API conveniente que la proporcionada